zac7777/Entropy/Entropy/Classes/Trapper.md

 Avoidance type: Connection
 Roll minimum: 3 + Reasoning ( yours )

-*The Web:* 5 AP, this spell requires focus, all creatures within 20m are immobilised if they fail the avoidance roll, otherwise they take 1d4 - 2 slicing slicing damage whenever they make an action within this area.
+*The Web:* 5 AP, this spell requires focus, all creatures within 20m are immobilised if they fail the avoidance roll, otherwise they take 1d4 - 2 slashing damage whenever they make an action within this area.
 This effect lasts for three turns or until focus ends.

 Avoidance type: Power
 Roll minimum: 6